Sum1Solutions/karen-read-trials/README.md

 - **Verdict Information:** Complete details of the June 18, 2025 verdict and sentencing
 - **Updated References:** 30+ key reference pages from major news outlets and court coverage (see Links & References page).

+## Bayesian Analysis Tool

+This interactive tool demonstrates how Bayesian reasoning can be applied to evaluate the strength of evidence in the Karen Read case.
+The tool allows you to adjust your prior beliefs and evidence weights to see how they affect the posterior probabilities of different hypotheses.

+### How It Works

+1. **Setting Prior Probabilities**
+   - Adjust the sliders to set your initial beliefs about three possible scenarios:
+     - H1: Karen Read is guilty
+     - H2: Someone else is responsible
+     - H3: A mixed scenario occurred
+   - The sliders automatically adjust to ensure they always sum to 100%
+   - Special case: Set any slider to 100% to explore extreme beliefs (other sliders will automatically adjust to 0%)

+2. **Evaluating Evidence**
+   - Each piece of evidence is assigned a weight that represents its strength
+   - Weights are multiplicative factors that adjust the prior probabilities
+   - Higher weights indicate stronger evidence for a particular hypothesis

+3. **Understanding the Math**
+   - The tool uses Bayes' Theorem to update probabilities:
+     ```
+     Posterior = (Prior × Likelihood) / Evidence
+     ```
+   - The "Likelihood" is determined by the evidence weights
+   - The "Evidence" term ensures all probabilities sum to 100%

+4. **Interpreting Results**
+   - The chart shows how your beliefs should rationally update based on the evidence
+   - The "Posterior Probability" boxes show the final probabilities after considering all evidence
+   - The "Strength of Evidence" section explains how each piece of evidence affects your beliefs

 ## Project Features

 ### 1. **Comprehensive Evidence Analysis**